mirrored 6 minutes ago

 return 1.0

-logger.debug("check_direct_json_object: result is not a valid json object")
+logger.debug(f"check_direct_json_object: result is not a valid json object, error: {e}")

 return 0.